-Going weeks or months without an income (or a reduced income) can put a strain on any budget, but if you explore your options now and develop a plan for any lost income and added expenses coming your way, you can spend less time stressing about your finances and more quality time with your new baby.
+Going weeks or months without an income (or a reduced income) can put a strain on any budget.
+Understanding what you’ll face will help plan financially for your parental leave.
+That will let you spend less time stressing about your finances and more quality time with your new baby.

-Now is the time to check your plan’s coverage and get on the phone with your insurance company to get the exact breakdown of what to expect in those bills — not just for delivery, but also for post-delivery expenses, like pediatric care and feeding support.
+Now is the time to check your plan’s coverage and get on the phone with your insurance company to get the exact breakdown of what to expect in those bills — not just for delivery, but also possible post-delivery expenses, like pediatric care and feeding support.

 To figure out how much you need to save for your parental leave, combine your projected costs for your delivery and post-delivery care with the total loss of wages you and your partner expect to incur and the regular living expenses you’ll have on leave.